stephenh/bindgen/docs/examples.md

     public class HomePage extends AbstractPage {

       public Form form = new Form("Login");
+      // assigned by the framework
-      public Employee employee = null; // assigned by the framework
+      public Employee employee = null;

       @Override
       public void onInit() {
         // static import of BindKeyword.bind
         HomePageBinding page = bind(this);

-        // read on reader/set on post the employee's name form.add(new TextField(page.employee().name()));
+        // read on render/set on post the employee's name form.add(new TextField(page.employee().name()));

         // read on render/set on post the employer's name